 First statewide board training held for all Kansas CASA programs

-Kansas CASA celebrated 20 years.
+The Kansas CASA Association celebrated 20 years.
 The Kansas Supreme Court Standards for CASA programs was revised and approved by the Supreme Court.

 Added Outreach Coordinator to expand growth and development of the network.

-900 CASA volunteers served 2,152 children who were before the court due to child abuse or neglect.
+900 CASA volunteers served 2,152 children who were before the court due to being victims of child abuse or neglect.